skypjack/entt/docs/md/links.md

     multi-player arcade shooter game prototype.
   * [Confetti Party](https://github.com/hexerei/entt-confetti): C++ sample
     application as a starting point using `EnTT` and `SDL2`.
+  * [Hellbound](https://buas.itch.io/hellbound): a top-down action rogue-like
+    where you fight colossal demons in procedurally generated levels of hell.

 ## Engines and the like: